open2b/bench2json/README.md

 # bench2json

-bench2json outputs a json encoded representation of the benchmark data passed by command line.
+bench2json is a tool to transform the output of go benchmarks to a json ready to be embedded on the scriggo site.

-Benhmark names are expected to respect the following format:
+Benchmark names are expected to respect the following format:

 Benchmark[INTERPRETER NAME]/[PROGRAM NAME].[FILE EXTENSION]-[PROC NUM]